Hochschild homology of structured algebras: Graphs and trees

 \subsection{The open cobordism category $\OO$}

-The open cobordism category is a dg-category with objects the natural numbers, thought of as representing disjoint unions of intervals, and morphism given by chain complexes with homology that of the moduli spaces of Riemann cobordisms between the intervals.
+For us, the open cobordism category is a dg-category with objects the natural numbers, thought of as representing disjoint unions of intervals, and morphism given by chain complexes with homology that of the moduli spaces of Riemann cobordisms between the intervals.
+The composition is induced by the composition of cobordisms, i.e.~gluing along the intervals.
+Here, we follow the terminology of Moore-Segal \cite{moore-segal}, amongst others.

 Fat graphs, without leaves, were invented to define a cell decomposition of Teichmuller space (see the work of Bowditch-Epstein \cite{BowEps}, Harer \cite{Har84}, Penner \cite{Pen87,Pen88}), and the chain complex $\oc{0}{0}-Graphs$ defined above is the corresponding cellular complex of the quotient of Teichmuller space by the action of the mapping class group, namely the coarse moduli space of Riemann surfaces.
 Similarly, fat graphs with leaves define a chain complex for the moduli space of surfaces with fixed boundaries, or with fixed intervals in their boundaries (see Penner \cite{Pen04,Pen06}, Godin \cite{God07}, Costello \cite[Sect.~6]{costello07} and \cite{Cos07}).
-As already remarked in \ref{bargraphs}, graphs with leaves have no symmetries.
+As already remarked in \ref{bargraphs}, graphs with labeled leaves have no symmetries.
 The same holds for Riemann surfaces as soon as part of the boundary of the surface is assumed to have a fixed Riemann structure.
 It follows that the moduli space, being the quotient of Teichmuller space by a free action of the mapping class group of the surface, is a classifying space for that mapping class group, and the chain complex of $\oc{m}{0}$--graphs of that surface type when $m>0$ computes the homology of the (now fine) moduli space as well as the homology of the corresponding mapping class group.

 Let $S$ be a surface and $I$ a collection of intervals in its boundary.
 If we denote by $\M(S,I)$ the moduli space of Riemann surfaces with a fixed structure on an $\varepsilon$--neighborhood of $I$ (with the convention that $\M(S^1\x I,\emp)=*=\M(D^2,\emp)$, and the moduli space is the coarse moduli space for other surfaces with no intervals in their boundary), we have the following: